 Strain out the herbs and pour vinegar into a spray bottle.
 I like this especially for glass and for cleaning surfaces in the bathroom and kitchen.
-As I mentioned before, if you are ONLY using this formula as a disinfectant, white distilled vinegar can be used in place of apple cider vinegar.
+As I mentioned before, if you are ONLY using this formula as a homemade disinfectant spray, white distilled vinegar can be used in place of apple cider vinegar.

 To Use as a Food or Supplement

-Combine 1 tsp of honey with 1 Tbsp of Vinegar of The Four Thieves (diluted in water if you wish) and drink as often as you would like.
+Combine 1 tsp of honey with 1 Tbsp of Four Thieves Vinegar (diluted in water if you wish) and drink as often as you would like.

 Using Essential Oils for a Similar Formula

 Please note that you may also blend essential oils together to make a similar formula.
 Mountain Rose Herbs has a great recipe for that here.
 Please note that you SHOULD NOT ingest this formula involving essential oils.
-You may use a blend like that added to water for disinfecting surfaces or add one to two drops to a steam for congestion.
+You may use a blend like that added to water for disinfecting surfaces or add one to two drops to a bowl of hot water for steaming away congestion.